DataBiosphere/data-store-auth/README.md

 Setup Steps

 1. configure a tenant with Auth0
-1. set the secret with the tenant information in the aws secret-store [Secret Setup](#Secret-Setup)
+1. set the secret with the Auth0 Management API in the aws secret-store [Secret Setup](#Secret-Setup)
 1. deploy infra -> sets up all the stuff. more here later.